Women in the Ancient World

 Driving Question: How did the roles of women differ in ancient Rome and Han China?

 The Roman Empire and Han China might have been separated by a continent and thousands of miles, but they still shared several characteristics in common.
-In this lesson, you’ll examine the role and rights of women in each society.
+In this lesson, you’ll examine the roles and rights of women in each society.

-- Explain and compare the roles of women in classical societies such as Rome and Han Dynasty China.
+- Explain and compare the roles of women in classical societies such as ancient Rome and Han Dynasty China.

 - Use close-reading skills to analyze the roles of women in classical societies.